kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 	   * Validating *v1.VirtualService failed: validating *v1.VirtualService name:"missing-upstream"  namespace:"default": Route Warning: InvalidDestinationWarning.
 Reason: *v1.Upstream { anywhere.does-not-exist } not found
    ```

-4. Try to create another virtual service that does not specify any prefix matchers and verify that the resource is denied by the validation API.
+4. Try to create another virtual service that does not specify any prefix matchers in the `delegateAction` section and verify that the resource is denied by the validation API.
    ```yaml
    kubectl apply --dry-run=server -f- <<EOF
    apiVersion: gateway.solo.io/v1